MeteoraAg/cpi-examples/README.md

 The repository containing examples for CPI (Cross-Program Invocation) to swap at [DLMM](https://github.com/meteoraAg/dlmm-sdk) and [Dynamic AMM](https://github.com/mercurial-finance/mercurial-dynamic-amm-sdk) programs.

+Disclaimer: This repository only serves as examples and is not intended for production use.

 ## Dependencies

 - anchor 0.28.0